 A: Yes!
 I have been doing this for 10 years.
 I do give myself working hours so I can still have some free time and enjoy hobbies.
 My office hours are 9am-5pm.
 Meetings times are determined by what works for everyone.
 My shooting times are based on contracted days and times.
 If I’m not booked for anything on the weekend I reserve them for myself and take them off.

 Q: Do you provide partial day coverage on weekends?

 A: We charge by the hour that we will be present to work your wedding.
-The engagement sessions and books in an 8+ hour wedding are complimentary items we add into the packages.
+The engagement session in an 8+ hour wedding is a complimentary item.
 If you do not want this you have the option to not take advantage of the extra photo shoot or book but our rates are final.

 Q: What is your photography style?

-Q: Every couple has a photographer who fits them, If you explained your brands couple, who are they?
+Q: Every couple has a photographer who fits them, If you explained a couple who fits you and your brand, who are they?

 Q: Do you shoot in JPEG, or RAW?

 A: We shoot all of our images in full RAW format.
 We love to have full control over the images and with jpeg you can not edit the photos in post-production without damaging some of the pixels every time you do a new edit.
 Using RAW format, you get beautifully edited photos at top-notch quality.
 We deliver jpegs.

 Q: Do you touch up all the images?